Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - Sends, impressions, unique impressions, clicks, unique clicks, visits, orders, activations, revenue, bounces, spam reports, unsubscribes, devices sent, devices bounced from the last 6 months.

-- Delivered from the last one month.
+- Delivered in the last month.

 - Select a fixed or a relative timeline.